World of Warcraft: Dragonflight: Awakening the Dracthyr

-After being hidden for 10,000 years due to the events of the War of the Ancients, the Dragon Isles, the ancestral home to all dragon-kind, reveals itself on Azeroth.
+After being hidden for 10,000 years following the War of the Ancients, the Dragon Isles, the ancestral home to all dragon-kind, reveals itself on Azeroth.
 In a secluded area known as the Forbidden Reach, a race of dragonkin soldiers known as the dracthyr awaken from a 20,000-year slumber.
 Confused about their situation, they discover that they were placed in stasis by their creator, Neltharion the Earth-Warder (later known as Deathwing), the former Aspect of the Black Dragonflight, who feared the potential power they could possess if they weren't under his control due to their ability as evokers to wield the powers of all five dragonflights.
 The dracthyr quickly find their bearings and free fellow dracthyr such as Scalecommander Emberthal, former leader of the defunct Adamant Vigil faction and Scalecommander Sarkareth, leader of the Ebon Scales faction.

 A group known as the Primalists soon invade the Forbidden Reach seeking to free their imprisoned leader, Raszageth the Storm-Eater, an ancient proto-dragon and one of the four Primal Incarnates who wish to end the reign of the Dragon Aspects.
 Raszageth and the other three incarnates were previously imprisoned during the events of the War of the Scaleborn, a series of conflicts between the Aspects and Incarnates that took place 20,000 years prior.
 In the ensuing battle between the dracthyr and the Primalists, Raszageth is freed from her prison which forces the dracthyr to evacuate the Forbidden Reach.
 Seeking to learn about their new world, many dracthyr choose to join the Alliance and the Horde while Sarkareth, who had grown disillusioned with serving the Dragon Aspects due to their treatment of lesser dragonkin, leaves with the Ebon Scales to pursue their own destiny.